 These intersections of scientific discovery and DL science are unique and the workshop will now explore potential research avenues to understand how to best develop these technologies to accelerate discovery in Physics.

-The program for the workshop will consist of plenary sessions followed by working groups, and final close-out.
+The program for the workshop will consist of plenary sessions followed by panel discussions (two panels each day), and final close-out.

-On Thursday the 14th, plenary seminars will review the state of the art in DL and how it is currently used in selected areas of Physics, as well as on the challenges that these experimental techniques face that can be addressed by DL.
-Afternoon working groups, led by a convener, will explore and report in how DL methods can become more generically applicable to a wide range of experiments, in the areas of Experiment design, Data collection and instrumentation control, Data reduction Analysis, and extraction of science.
+On Thursday 14th afternoon, panel groups, led by a convener, will explore and report in how DL methods can become more generically applicable to a wide range of experiments, in the areas of Experiment design, Data collection and instrumentation control, Data reduction Analysis, and extraction of science.

-Friday afternoon, conveners will present the outcomes of the previous day’s working-groups and the meeting will close with a discussion and presentation of an overall summary.
-A tentative roadmap on how to make progress in the application of DL for Accelerated Scientific Discovery ain Physics will also be proposed.
+On Friday 15th afternoon, panel conveners will present the outcomes of the panel discussions and the meeting will close with a discussion and presentation of an overall summary.
+A tentative roadmap on how to make progress in the application of DL for Accelerated Scientific Discovery in Physics will also be proposed.

-Looking very much forward to seeing you on May!
+Looking very much forward to seeing you in May!